 He also explained that Hispanics are turning to God in large numbers because they seek an approachable God, which the Pentecostal doctrine instills among its followers.

-De Jesus grew up in a dysfunctional, Puerto Rican family where his alcoholic father abandoned him at the age of eight, and where the word of God was not imparted to him.
-His brother was the leader of one of Chicago's most dangerous gangs and he lived near Humboldt Park, considered to be the most violent park in the nation at the time where De Jesus said that anyone who stepped foot in it would get "raped or killed."
+De Jesus grew up in a dysfunctional, Puerto Rican family where his alcoholic father abandoned him at the age of 8, and where the word of God was not imparted to him.
+His brother was the leader of one of Chicago's most dangerous gangs and he lived near Humboldt Park, considered to be the most violent park in the nation at the time, where De Jesus said that anyone who stepped foot in it would get "raped or killed."

 In 1975, a riot broke out at the park between Puerto Ricans and the local police because of social injustice issues, turning the city into a three-day bloody riot.
-At the time, the national guard intervened after the governor of Illinois declared a state of emergency and although this was the environment that De Jesus was familiar with, he eventually decided to not let his surroundings dictate his future.
+At the time, the National Guard intervened after the governor of Illinois declared a state of emergency; and although this was the environment that De Jesus was familiar with, he eventually decided to not let his surroundings dictate his future.

 At 14, he applied for a city summer job to help his mother make ends meet and was prepared to clean streets.
-However, he was assigned to work at a small neighborhood church, New Life Covenant with the children's day camp.
-Twenty years later, he became ordained as the senior pastor of that same church and now, it is the largest Latino Assemblies of God church among 13,000 that exist throughout the country.
+However, he was assigned to work at a small neighborhood church, New Life Covenant, with the children's day camp.
+Twenty years later, he became ordained as the senior pastor of that same church, and now, it is the largest Latino Assemblies of God church among 13,000 that exist throughout the country.

 "For the first time in 100 years, there's a Hispanic leading a white evangelical movement, the paradigm is shifting," De Jesus said.

 Although numerous denominations exist within the Hispanic church, De Jesus believes the Pentecostal movement is sweeping through the Spanish-language community, establishing itself as the leading doctrine of the Hispanic church reformation.